Supervised Score-Based Modeling by Gradient Boosting: Conclusion

 \section{Conclusion}

 In this paper, we proposed Supervised Score-based Model (SSM), score-based gradient boosting model using denoising score matching for supervised learning.
 First, we analyzed the connection between SSM and GBM and showed that the iterative equation of GBM can be converted to a noise-free Langevin equation.
 Then, we provided a theoretical analysis on learning and sampling for SSM to balance inference time and prediction accuracy with noise-free Langevin sampling.
 Furthermore, we showed the effectiveness of the proposed techniques on selected toy examples.
-Lastly, we compared SSM with existing models, including NGboost, CARD, DBT, and Bayesian neural network-based models, for several regression and classification tasks.
+Lastly, we compared SSM with existing GBM models and diffusion models, for several regression and classification tasks.
 The experimental results show that our model outperforms in both accuracy and inference time.